Neuromechanics-Lab/Spasticity-Emulator/KinArm Tutorial.md

 Trials are sorted by subject.
 When you click on a subject’s name, trials will appear.
 Find the desired trial based on the appropriate date and time.
 By right clicking on the desired trial, you can choose to export the file as a csv.
 Since the computer is not connected to the internet, you must plug in a USB thumb-drive into the KinArm computer (see above the leftmost circle in Fig. 1).
 Export the file to the thumb-drive and transfer it to your local computer to analyze the data in the manner of your choosing.

 DATA PROCESSING

-There is a sample data processing script in the GitHub repository here: demo_script.html
+The next step is to process your data.
+For your ease, there is a sample processing scirpt here: